Swiss Cottage Cahir the prettiest cottage in Tipperary

 Downstairs room with gorgeous wallpaper.

-The wallpaper in the salon was one of the first commercially produced in Paris by the Dufour factory.
+The wallpaper in the salon was one of the first commercially produced Parisian wallpapers manufactured by the Dufour factory in Paris.

 “Swiss cottage is a cottage orne, one of the finest examples surviving in England or Ireland, possibly designed by Nash and built about 1817–20… The cottage orne, originally an architectural toy, epitomizes the picturesque movement led by Nash who, in partnership with the landscape–designer Humphry Repton, produced a number of ornamental cottages for the grounds of country houses between 1795 and 1802.
 T